irrdnet/irrd/docs/admins/object-validation.rst

 :doc:`RPKI validation status </admins/rpki>`, is always discarded from all incoming objects.
 Where relevant, it is added to the output of queries.
 This applies to authoritative and non-authoritative sources.
+This attribute is not visible over NRTM and in exports.

 key-cert objects
 ^^^^^^^^^^^^^^^^